doroteaMonaco/Misfortune-Game-Web-App-1/README.md

 ### **Protected Routes** (require authentication)
 - **`/game`** - **Authenticated Game**: Full game experience with multiple rounds, score tracking, game history saving, and 30-second timer per round
+- **`/profile`** - **User Profile**: Personal profile page displaying user information and providing access to game history.
+This is the main hub for authenticated users
-- **`/history`** - **Game History**: Chronological view of user's completed games with expandable details showing cards won/lost, round information, and game statistics
+- **`/history`** - **Game History**: Chronological view of user's completed games with expandable details showing cards won/lost, round information, and game statistics.
+Accessible only through the user profile page

 ### **Utility Routes**
 - **`/*`** - **404 Not Found**: Catch-all route for invalid URLs displaying a not found page

+## Navigation Structure

+The application implements a user-centric navigation approach:

+### **For Anonymous Users:**
+- Access to Home page with game introduction and rules
+- Access to Demo game for trying the mechanics
+- Login option to access full features

+### **For Authenticated Users:**
+- **Profile-Centered Access**: Game history is accessible only through the user profile page, creating a more personalized experience
+- **Streamlined Navigation**: The main navigation bar includes Home, Play, Demo, and Profile links
+- **Centralized User Hub**: The profile page serves as the main hub for user-specific actions and information

 ## API Server